qit2/GamerSaviors/lab8/readme.txt

 I created the abstract class OneOperation so that I would be able to create all of the math functions that only needed and x instead of an x and y.
 I used the same structure for all of the functions but I changed up the math for each one.
 I then created new inputs in the form tag so that I can make the function run after the click of the type submit.
 I also worked on the creativity to make it so that the buttons changed when hovering over them.

+Ryan Qi:
+I wrote the function sin, cos, and tan, which use the abstract class OneOperation.
+Then I add css to the calculator.
+First of all, I put all the thing in a big dic with id which called calc-container